pali-english/pali-english.github.io/README.md

 desiring children, wealth, or nation;
 rather, be virtuous, wise, and just.

+    Na attahetu na parassa hetu:
+        Na: not
+        Attahetu: for one's own sake
+        Na: not
+        Parassa hetu: for the sake of others

+    Na puttamicche na dhanaṁ na raṭṭhaṁ:
+        Na: not
+        Puttamicche: desiring children
+        Na: not
+        Dhanaṁ: wealth
+        Na: not
+        Raṭṭhaṁ: kingdom, nation

+    Na iccheyya adhammena samiddhimattano:
+        Na: not
+        Iccheyya: would wish for
+        Adhammena: by unjust means, by unrighteousness
+        Samiddhimattano: success of oneself

+    Sa sīlavā paññavā dhammiko siyā:
+        Sa: he/she
+        Sīlavā: virtuous, of good character
+        Paññavā: wise, full of wisdom
+        Dhammiko: righteous, following the Dhamma
+        Siyā: should be, ought to be

 Appakā te manussesu,
 ye janā pāragāmino;
 Athāyaṁ itarā pajā,